 Curated by: Bożena Anna Kowalczyk

-The photos were taken by Lucio Ghilardi.
+The photos were made by Lucio Ghilardi.